smokers10/infrast/README.md

 5. Reset Password Table
 6. User FCM Token Table

-note : on each table you need to define required property infrast will detect your table structure to check if you define required table property.
+note: on each table you need to define required property infrast will detect your table structure to check if you define required table property.
-## Step 2 : Call User Management Or Middleware
+## Step 2: Call User Management Or Middleware
 ```
 package main